-Chris and I had always dreamed of visiting Italy, so we decided to make the most of our week and visit as many cities as we could while still enjoying each destination.
+Chris and I had always wanted to visit Italy, so we decided to make the most of our week, visiting as many cities as we could while still slowing down enough to enjoy each destination.
 We flew into and out of Milan, which made it easy to plan our train travel to other northern Italian cities.

 Tipping is different, too: just round up to the next Euro for tips.
 Many restaurants include a service fee for €2.50 per person, which serves as a type of tip anyway.

 While I was researching for our trip, I read a lot about pickpockets and warnings to be careful and aware of your surroundings.
-Honestly, I freaked myself out a little bit, which was totally unnecessary and alarmist.
+I ended up freaking myself out a little bit, which was totally unnecessary and alarmist.

 We had no bad experiences, nothing of ours was stolen, and we did not encounter any pickpockets.
-We were approached by a few street vendors in each city, and a few times someone wanted to “help” us buy a MetroCard, but we didn’t encounter anything that we wouldn’t experience in any other big city.
+We were approached by a few street vendors in several cities, and a few times someone wanted to “help” us buy a MetroCard, but we didn’t encounter anything that we wouldn’t experience in any other big city.

 I carried a crossbody bag that latched closed and kept it at my front at all times, even seated at a restaurant.
 I carried my camera around my neck without any issues.
 Chris kept his wallet and phone in his front pockets and wore a money belt for cash.